Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Loss Barcode

+The complexity of the path optimization procedure is linear with respect to $n$, the number of points used for the approximation of each path.
+The gradient estimation at each point was calculated at each step during the optimization of the paths, which required $O(Cn)$ operations, where $C$ is the number of weights in the neural network.
+Typically, the time budget for a path optimization is similar to the time budget for a minimum optimization, i.e. single training of a neural network.

+The loss barcode computation requires a set of local minima and a set of paths connecting each pair of local minima.
+Thus, the overall complexity is quadratic with respect to the number of local minima.
+However, our experiments reveal that the stochastic estimate of the barcode behaves quite stable with increasing number of minima.
+Hence, in practice, there is no need for large samples of local minima.

-\subsection{Topological obstructions (TO-) score}
+\subsection{Topological Obstructions (TO-) Score}

-In the ideal situation, if loss function has single minimum and no other local minima and $(\textrm{grad}\, L)\vert_{\partial\Theta}$ is pointing outside of $\Theta$, then all gradient trajectories $\dot{x}=-\textrm{grad}\, L$ for all starting points, except for a set of measure zero, always converge to the single minimum.
+In the ideal situation, if the loss function has a single minimum and no other local minima, then all gradient trajectories $\dot{x}=-\textrm{grad}\, L$ for all starting points, except for a set of measure zero, always converge to the single minimum.

-We define neural network's \textbf{Topological obstructions (TO-) score} as the distance between the minima's barcode of the neural network's loss function $L$ and the minima's barcode of such ideal function $L^{\text{ideal}}$ with the single minimum at the same level as the value of the global minimum of $L$:
+\begin{defi} The neural network's \textbf{Topological Obstructions \mbox{(TO-)} score} is the distance between the minima's barcode of the neural network's loss function $L$ and the minima's barcode of an ideal function $L^{\text{ideal}}$ with the single minimum at the same level as the value of the global minimum $p_{\text{global}}$ of $L$: